 But it wasn’t until God removed the scales from my eyes, until He opened the eyes of my heart that I understood what it means to be saved in Christ.

-“If there were no law, there would be no sin” it is written.
+“If there were no law, there would be no sin,” it is written.
 Indeed, if there are no rules, there is no possibility of breaking them.
 But as long as rules exist, we tend to break them.

 When we are baptized, our old sinful selves become dead in Christ.
-He cleanses us of all past sins, and by coming into our hearts, empower us to live a life free of sin.
+He cleanses us of all past sins, and by coming into our hearts, empowers us to live a life free of sin.
 It is only with Jesus in our hearts can we live a life without sin.
 For with Him, we need no law.
 He is the law.
 We need no instructions, because the Teacher of teachers guides us.

-In Isaiah, it is written, “He (the Messiah) will magnify the law”.
+In Isaiah, it is written, “He (the Messiah) will magnify the law.”

 Indeed, with Jesus in our hearts and lives, we live by a greater, more magnified law.
 We don’t take an eye for an eye, but we turn the other cheek.
 We don’t just go a mile to help others, but we go the extra mile.
-We don’t just give our coat to him that needs it, we give our cloak also; and we lay our treasures up in heaven more than on earth.
+We don’t just give our coat to him who needs it, we give our cloak also, and we lay our treasures up in heaven more than on earth.

 But there is one sin offering that covers all sins from creation to the day of judgement.
 And that is the Lamb of God, Jesus Christ our Lord when He offered Himself up on the Cross of Calvary as a Ransom for our sins.
 Jesus says, I have come to fulfill the law, and it shall not pass away until it is fulfilled.

 Jesus fulfilled the law.
 He gave Himself up as the Ultimate Sacrifice.
 He washed us with His blood, and He empowers us to live a life free of sin by guiding our hands, feet and hearts if we invite Him to.

 Related: The bread of life: the body of Christ.